BAJAJ FINSERV DIRECT LIMITED

 2. Through the labour of family, or

-3. By servants on wages payable in cash or kind or by hired labour under personal supervision or the personal supervision of any member of the family.
+3. By servants paid in cash or kind, or by hired labour under the personal supervision of the individual or any family member.

 • Farmers need not collect GST: To collect GST, a taxpayer must have enrolled and registered under the GST registration system.
 Since most farmers are unlikely to be registered under the GST system owing to the lack of necessity of them being registered, they are not required to collect GST either.